-appdynamics_observer_load_stop.sh Stops the Load job
+appdynamics_observer_load_stop.sh

-appdynamics_observer_job_list.sh Lists the status of current jobs appdynamics_observer_log_level.sh
+appdynamics_observer_job_list.sh

+appdynamics_observer_log_level.sh

 Remember: In addition to being configurable from the Observer Configuration UI, all on-prem observer jobs also have scripts to start and stop all available jobs, to list the status of a current job, and to set its logging levels.
 Scripts can be run with -h or --help to display help information, and with -v or --verbose to print out the details of the actions performed by the script, including the full cURL command.
 For the on-prem version of Agile Service Manager, observer scripts are configured for specific jobs by editing the script configuration files.